-A building should be oriented to maximize the potential for natural daylighting as well as solar energy collection.
-In doing so, careful consideration should be given to first relating the building's mass to the historic context.
+A building mass shall maximize the potential for natural daylighting as well as solar energy collection, while avoiding negative impacts to the historic context.

 - 5.20Shape a building's mass to maximize solar energy potential.
-Consider the following strategies: - > Design a building to allow natural daylighting to the interior. - Consider articulating wall planes as a way to provide shade or increase solar access to interiors. - Use thermal storage walls on a portion of the south facing building exposure, where appropriate. - 5.21 Orient a building to maximize green principles while ensuring compatibility with adjacent, lowerscale structures.
-Appropriate strategies include: - Positioning the taller portion of a building along a north-south axis to minimize shading on lower scale structures to the north. - Designing a building mass to minimize shading south-facing facades of adjacent buildings during winter months.
+Use the following strategies: - > Design a building to allow natural daylighting to the interior. - > Articulate wall planes as a way to provide shade or increase solar access to interiors. - Use thermal storage walls on a portion of the south facing building exposure, where appropriate. - 5.21 Orient a building to maximize green principles while ensuring compatibility with adjacent, lower-scale structures.
+Permitted strategies include: - Position the taller portion of a building along a north-south axis to minimize shading on lower scale structures to the north. - Design a building mass to minimize shading south-facing facades of adjacent buildings during winter months.